7g3/ScanList/README.md

 ![SearchASN](/images/SearchASN.png)

-## Copy all of the ip's
+## Copy all of the IP's

 ![IPList](/images/IPList.png)

 ## Go to [Online Notepad](https://onlinenotepad.org/notepad) or download [Notepad++](https://notepad-plus-plus.org/downloads/)

-## then click find and replace
+## Then click find and replace

 ## Enter  :: into the find and replcace bar, then hit remove all of them (this filters out all of the IPv6'a)

-As made to by Github so I dont get banned I have to include this disclaimer
+As made to by Github so I dont get banned I have to include this disclaimer:
 I am not responsible for anything you do with this tutorial, by following this tutorial you agree to this disclaimer.